specify/specify7/README.md

    * [Updating Specify 7](#updating-specify-7)
    * [Updating the database (Specify 6) version](#updating-the-database-specify-6-version)

+# Deployment
+Beginning with version 7.6.0 the recommend deployment of Specify 7 is via Docker.
+Please contact Specify support for detailed Docker deployment instructions.
+For existing non-Docker installations the relevant instructions have been updated below.

 # Installation
 After completing these instructions you will be able to run the test server and interact with the Django based Specify webapp in your